yazur-garg/Daily-News/technical_details.md

 For the purposes of authorization and authentication a third party commercial service, [auth0](https://auth0.com/) has been used.

 ## List of the APIs
-- [NEWS Api](https://newsapi.org/) to get the news data for the user.
+- [NY Times Api](https://developer.nytimes.com/) to get the news data for the user.
 - [OpenWeather Api](https://openweathermap.org/) to get the weather data.